carlopizzuto/OS-PROJECT3/devlog.md

 [05/08] [1:00]
 I have just finished creating the basic structure of the project and I am now starting to implement the functions.
 I started with the `create` command and fully implemented it.
 I also started on the `insert` command but I haven't finished it yet.
 I'm also starting the process of restructuring my project by splitting the b-tree and io functions from the main file, as well as the constants and other helper functions.

+[05/08] [13:00]
+Today I plan on finishing the `insert` command, which implies that I need to work on the b-tree implementation.
+I'll start by creating the b-tree structure and then I will implement the functions for the other commands.